davebenson/daveb-option-parser/README.md

 The user's chosen mode information will be returned in `this.modeName` and `this.modeValues`.

+### `setWrapper`(_isW_)
+If `true` then this program will assume it is a wrapper program whose arguments after the program name will be directly passed to a subprogram.
+They will be captured in the `arguments` member, along with the executable name.

 ### `parse`(_[args]_)
 Parse the command-line arguments.
 If not specified, we process the current process's arguments,